Shining sunbeam

 The shining sunbeam (Aglaeactis cupripennis) is a species of hummingbird in the "brilliants", tribe Heliantheini in subfamily Lesbiinae.
 It is found in Colombia, Ecuador, and Peru.

 Taxonomy and systematics

-The shining sunbeam currently (early 2022) has two recognized subspecies, the nominate A. c. cupripennis and A. c. caumatonota.
+As of 2022, the shining sunbeam had two recognized subspecies, the nominate A. c. cupripennis and A. c. caumatonota.
 In the past the species had been subdivided into as many as six subspecies.
 In addition, what is now the purple-backed sunbeam (A. aliciae) has also been treated as a subspecies of shining sunbeam.